Zayo Group

-Zayo Group Holdings, Inc., or Zayo Group, is a privately held company headquartered in Denver, CO, U.S. with European headquarters in London, England.
-The company provides communications infrastructure services, including fiber and bandwidth connectivity, colocation and cloud infrastructure.
+Zayo Group Holdings, Inc. is an American telecommunications company headquartered in Denver, Colorado, with European headquarters in London.
+It provides communications infrastructure services, including fiberoptic and bandwidth connectivity, colocation, and cloud computing infrastructure.
 Zayo's primary customer segments include wireless carriers, national carriers, ISPs, enterprises and government agencies.
 Zayo Group was built largely through acquisitions; it took over thirty companies from 2007 to 2014, including AboveNet and 360networks.
 The company completed an initial public offering of stock raising $600 million in 2014.
 In 2020, Zayo Group was taken private by global investment firms EQT AB and Digital Colony Partners in a deal valued at $14.3 billion.